 Architects are responsible for drafting plans – That’s their role

 Architects are able to come up with technical drawing which just so you know are also key in helping flesh out construction or renovation ideas.

 As a matter of fact, the drafted plan by architects help set realistic expectations.

 Most importantly architects help fast track permits besides guiding contractors while onsite working on construction or renovations.

-In choosing an architect I certainly would should have discussed and gone through all the options.
-Then decided on which designs we liked.
-I think I had my mind made up well before I ever met my architect.
+When choosing and hiring an architect, I certainly should have discussed and gone through all the options, and only then decided on which designs we liked.
+I think I had my mind made up well before I even met my architect, let alone thought about hiring an architect.